Spiritual Benefits of Regular Salah in Medina

 Before praying, ensure you're facing the right direction.
 Check the Qibla direction for Medina to know exactly where to face during your Salah.

-Zuhr prayer in Medina begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in Saudi Arabia.
+Dhuhr (Zuhr) prayer in Medina begins after the sun passes its zenith (highest point).
+In Asia/Riyadh timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.